DigiDuncan/DigiWOF/plans.md

 ## Objects

 ### Wedge
 A Wedge object is a literal wedge on the wheel in the game.
 There are 24 of these on a Wheel.
+It also needs to remeber the "state" of some of these Wedges, as certain Wedges can have multiple peristent states.

 #### Attributes
 ##### `Wedge.value` (int)